 So, Do You Want to Wear a Veil to Your Wedding?

 I did.
 My husband is Hindu, and for the Hindu portion of our ceremony, I was required to wear a veil to show my respect to the deities as well as to the elders present.
 My mother-in-law had a veil made for me, and my sister-in-law put it on me at the appropriate moment.

 And since our wedding was all about combining worlds (I am not Hindu), I decided to wear a western-style veil for the western portion of our wedding.
 For me, it was about celebrating the traditions of both of our cultures.
 Though I will mention that I lifted my own veil from my face before the ceremony started.
 It felt like a nice way to honor the past while embracing a more independent, feminist future.

 If you’re considering wearing a veil, you might want to ask yourself what’s important about it to you, and how much the sometimes-troubling history of the veil means to you.

 Either way, the same rule applies to veils as well as to everything else on your wedding day: your wedding gets to look however you want it to.
 Wearing a veil can be wonderful, but not wearing a veil doesn’t make you any less married.

 Did you or are you considering wearing a veil to your wedding?
-Why or why not?
+Let us know why or why not in the comments!